Silver-Storm-16322/FTC-Code-2023-2024/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 `public void updateRobotPosition(double currentRightFrontPosition, double currentRightBackPosition, &nbsp; double currentLeftFrontPosition, double currentLeftBackPosition)`

-This method is used to update the robot's position on the X and Y axis based on the provided changes in all of the [DriveTrain's][1] motor's encoder count.
-Then, after figuring out the change in each motor's encoder counts we calculate how far the robot moved across the X and Y axis using the below equations:
+This method determines where the robot moved to on the field and then updates the robot's position so that it's equal to where it moved to on the field.
+This is accomplished by finding the difference between the current encoder counts of the wheels and what the encoder counts of the wheels were the last time this function was called.
+By getting these values, we can then use the below listed equation in order to figure out how much the robot moved in each direction.

 *xChange = $\frac{(leftFrontChange + rightBackChange) - (leftBackChange + rightFrontChange)}{4}$*

 *yChange = $\frac{rightFrontChange + rightBackChange + leftFrontChange + leftBackChange}{4}$*

-Then, we convert the X and Y changes to inches by dividing them by the amount of encoder ticks per inch (In this case 57.953).
-The reason that we convert the values to inches is to make debugging easier as it is easier to measure a distance in inches as opposed to encoder counts.
-Upon converting the changes to inches, we add the X and Y changes to the robot's position.
-Lastly, we set the robot's last position as its current position to allow this method to be used again.
+Once we calculate how far right/left (X) and forwards/backwards (Y) the robot moved, we proceed to convert these values to inches to make it easier to debug and measure the degree to which slippage is an issue with your wheels.
+After this, we then

 ### getPosition() ###
 `public double[] getPosition()`